prog4biol/pfb2019/README.md

 ```
 (~/docs) 65% cd ../../lstein/docs
 ```
-> The latter command moves upward two levels, and then into a directory
+> The latter command moves upward two levels, and then into a directory named `docs` inside a directory called `lstein`.
-> named "docs".

-If you get lost, the _pwd_ command prints out the full path to the current directory:
+If you get lost, the `pwd` command prints out the full path to the current directory:

 ```
 (~) 56% pwd